vangelov/recoil-demo-with-jotai/README.md

 </div>

----
+## Motivation

 This project is a reimplementation of the app demonstrated in **David McCabe’s Recoil presentation** at [ReactEurope 2020](https://www.youtube.com/watch?v=_ISAA_Jt9kI) — but using [Jotai](https://jotai.org/) instead of Recoil for state management.

+I wanted to explore Jotai in a real-world context and provide the community with a Jotai version of a well-known reference app.

 ## Features